 McIntosh, six times, refused Officer Phegley’s orders to put his hands on the car and there was a physical altercation.
 McIntosh punched Officer Phegley in the jaw, knocking him to the ground.
 He then retrieved the shotgun from underneath his front seat.
 Officer Phegley yelled “Hold it!”
 Four seconds later 158 pellets slammed into Officer Phegley’s chest; two of which tore through his heart and one of which destroyed the tape recorder.

 Though mortally wounded, Officer Phegley returned four shots from his .38 caliber revolver.
 All four struck the car and three penetrated the steel.
 One continued through the driver’s side headrest and struck McIntosh in the shoulder.
 He then broadcasted by radio, “Send a backup unit.
-I am shot!” that he’d been shot and gave the dispatcher the license number of the vehicle.
+I am shot!” and gave the dispatcher the license number of the vehicle.

-Warren County deputies arrived minutes later, but Officer Phegley was dead upon their arrival.
+Warren County deputies arrived minutes later, but Officer Phegley was already deceased.
 His body was removed to the Hamilton County Morgue.

 Officer Phegley is the only Morrow police officer to have been killed in the line of duty and was the first in Warren County in 50 years.

-He was survived by his parents, Joseph and Barbara Phegley; brother, Kevin Phegley, and grandparents, Dennis Phegley and Gertrude Johnson of Beleville, Illinois.
-Visitation was held 5 to 8 p.m. on Friday, January 24, 1987 at Hodapp Funeral Home in College Hill.
+He was survived by his parents, Joseph and Barbara Phegley; brother, Kevin Phegley; and grandparents, Dennis Phegley and Gertrude Johnson of Belleville, Illinois.
+Visitation was held on Friday evening, January 24, 1987 at Hodapp Funeral Home in College Hill.
 A Mass of Christian Burial was celebrated at 9:30 a.m. on Saturday, January 24, 1987 at St. Ignatius Church in Monfort Heights.
 He was buried in the Garden of Faith, Lot 120D, Space 4 of Lakeview Memorial Gardens in Belleville.